microsoft/azure-quantum-python/azure-quantum/tests/README.md

 ## Recordings

-Our testing infrastructure uses Python VCR to record HTTP calls against a live service and then use the recordings (aka "cassetes") to playback the responses, essentially creating a mock of the live-service.
+Our testing infrastructure uses Python VCR to record HTTP calls against a live service and then use the recordings (aka "cassettes") to playback the responses, essentially creating a mock of the live-service.

 ### Cannot Overwrite Existing Cassette Exception